tolking/element-pro-components/docs/en-US/guide/introduction.md

 The development concept of the component library is to face the future, if you look at the source code, you will find that it is like [script setup](https://github.com/vuejs/rfcs/pull/227.) of vue3 or like [CSS Variables](https://developer.mozilla.org/en-US/docs/Web/CSS/--*) of CSSNext.
 Under the circumstance of ensuring the compatibility of most browsers, more new features and functions will be used for development

-## Contribute

-The component library is still in the early development stage, and need to be improved.
-If you want to contribute, welcome to [Pull Request](https://github.com/tolking/element-pro-components/pulls).
-If it's just a simple document error correction, you can directly PR, but if it's a bug or a new demand or a new component, it is best to create the [issues](https://github.com/tolking/element-pro-components/issues) first.

-git contribute information style reference [vue commit-convention](https://github.com/vuejs/vue-next/blob/master/.github/commit-convention.md)

 ## Browser support

 Same with element-plus